markusmitbrille/paradoxical/README.md

 # Paradoxical
-A modding tool that helps create Crusader Kings III mods.
+A modding tool for Crusader Kings III.